Our staff are tested twice weekly – COVID 19

 Flashes and Floaters (PVD)

-PVD can often proceed uneventfully, but can also cause the following symptoms:
+PVD can often proceed uneventfully without damaging the underlying retina, but can also cause the following symptoms:

-- Floaters (dark spots and lines moving across the vision especially against a clear sky or backlit screen or monitor)
+- Floaters (dark spots and lines moving across the vision, especially in the daytime)

 - Photopsia (small flashes of light)